coreilaria/GallineInFuga/README.md

 # GallineInFuga

-Boid simulation project for Unibo's physics course.
+Boid simulation project for Unibo physics course.
 -----
 to build in release mode, as is advised for better performance: